toptensoftware/moe-js/readme.md

     {{#if model.inStock}}IN STOCK{{^}}OUT OF STOCK{{/if}}
 ```

-Note too that Moe.JS will automatically remove line space around control directives that are
+Note too that Moe-js will automatically remove line space around control directives that are
 on a line by themselves:

 ```html